basakritu/ML_projects/Stock-Sentiment-Analysis-master/README.md

-Here's an example README file for your Sentiment Analysis project that you can modify and use as a starting point:

 # Sentiment Analysis

 This is a repository for a Sentiment Analysis project.
 The project aims to classify the sentiment of text into positive, negative, or neutral categories using natural language processing (NLP) techniques and machine learning algorithms.